Customer Service: 503-823-7770

 How does the Portland Water Bureau prepare for the summer?

 The Portland Water Bureau carefully monitors water levels, weather forecasts, and water use patterns to ensure adequate, clean water for all of our customers.
-As it does every year, the Portland Water Bureau is carefully watching our water supply through the summer.
+As it does every year, the Portland Water Bureau carefully watches our water supply through the summer.
 The City has also identified additional contingency sources and strategies to address even the most severe conditions.
 For updates and more information, visit www.portlandoregon.gov/water/summersupply.

 Is there enough water to get through the summer?